MYanello/redis-caching/README.md

 - Miscellaneous other methods useful for testing the class.

 For testing we implement the following tools:
-- Docker supplies a redis backing instance for testing.
+- Docker supplies a Redis backing instance for testing.
 This is defined using Docker Compose v2 (`docker compose` and not `docker-compose`).
+- The program is fully defined within Docker so that no Python installation is necessary for testing or usage.
-- Pytest and Pytest-mock libraries for writing fixtures and tests
+- Pytest and Pytest-mock libraries are used for writing fixtures and tests

 # Time Complexity
 Get from Redis - O(1), Redis dictionary lookups are in constant time